deployphp/deployer/docs/UPGRADE.md

 13. Configuration property `default_stage` is not supported anymore and has been dropped.
 14. Replace `onHosts()` and `onStage()` with [labels & selectors](selector.md).
 15. Replace `setPrivate()` with [`hidden()`](tasks.md#hidden).
-16. Configuration property `writable_recursive` defaults to `false` as of v7.x.
+16. Configuration property `writable_recursive` defaults to `false`.
 This behaviour can be overridden with:
    ```php
    set('writable_recursive', true);
    ```